AllenInstitute/BCDC-Dashboards/README.md

 # BCDC-Dashboards
-The repository contains the code files to launch the Exploratory Dashboard for the BCDC datasets.
+The repository contains the code file, test_dashboard.py, to launch the Exploratory Dashboard for the BCDC datasets.
+The code and this repository are both work-in-progress and the pipeline is subject to change or expand.

 #### input data repo: https://github.com/BICCN/BCDC-Metadata